 Pay Attention to That Mold Behind the Curtain!
 A Shower-Curtain Cleaning How-To

-What Causes Mold on My Shower Curtain?
+What Causes Mold on a Shower Curtain?

 More Related Articles:

-Remember to Clean Shower-Curtain Rings
+How to Clean Shower Curtain Rings

 Don’t forget about cleaning your shower rings while you’re at it!
 Whether your shower rings are plastic or stainless steel, soaking them in a sink of warm water with a cup of distilled vinegar works to deep clean the rings and remove buildup.
 If they are rusted, this method works too, but make sure to soak them for a couple of hours and then use a brush to scrub them to remove rust and other residue.

 Mold No More

 Cleaning a shower curtain may not be the most glamorous of household tasks, but it can be a pretty satisfying one.
 Not only will your shower curtain and liner look 10 times better after it’s been scrubbed and laundered, but it’ll also help make for a healthier bathroom, since you’ll have said sayonara to bacteria, soap scum and mold.